adioshun/gitBook_DeepDrive/paper2014-ae3d-shape-retrieval.md

 The composite of variousfeature vectors extracted in a canonical coordinate framegenerally performs better than the single method which relieson pairwise alignment of 3D objects.

 ```
+[13] Vranic, D.V.: DESIRE: a composite 3D-shape descriptor.
+In: International Conference on Multimedia Computing and Systems/International Conference on Multimedia and Expo.
+(2005) 962–965
 ```

 ###### [Papadakiset]